troii/Rudeltippen/README.md

 /path/to/psexec/psexec.exe /path/to/play/play.bat start /path/to/rudeltippen
 ```

-8. Enjoy your latest version of Rudeltippen!
+Step 6
 ------------------

+Enjoy your latest version of Rudeltippen!

 Support